ishika-rg/Social--Media-Dashboard/README.md

 ## Submitting your solution

 Submit your solution on the platform for the rest of the community to see.
 Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

 **Have fun building!** 🚀